ha7ilm/ha7ilm.github.io/toefl.md

+---
+layout: post
-# My progress with the TOEFL language exam
+title: "My progress with the TOEFL language exam"
+---

 **Planned date of taking the exam: 2018-08-14**